EnigmaCurry/d.rymcg.tech/gitea/README.md

 ## Notes

-Traefik listens for SSH connections on TCP port 2222 and forwards directly to the builtin Gitea SSH service.
+To make sure Traefik listens for SSH connections on TCP port 2222 and forwards directly to the builtin Gitea SSH service, your `.env_` file for Traefik must have `TRAEFIK_SSH_ENTRYPOINT_ENABLED=true`.
+If you need to update your Traefik `.env_` file, be sure to run `make install` in the `traefik` directory again.